HSF/hsf.github.io/_training/howto-new-module.md

 layout: plain
 ---

-If
+If...

-* You want to create a new carpentry-style training lesson from scratch (or from material that is in another format)
+* you want to create a new carpentry-style training lesson from scratch (or from material that is in another format)
-* You have talked to us about it
+* you have talked to us about it

 then this is for you!
 If you already have a module of some kind and want to update it with the HSF style, see [here](howto-update-module-style).